Judeo-Christian ethics: Franklin D. Roosevelt

 The first inaugural address of Franklin D. Roosevelt (FDR), in 1933, the famous speech in which FDR declared that "the only thing we have to fear is fear itself", had numerous religious references, which was widely commented upon at the time.
 Although it did not use the term "Judeo-Christian", it has come to be seen by scholars as in tune with the emerging view of a Judeo-Christian tradition.
 Historian Mary Stuckey emphasizes "Roosevelt's use of the shared values grounded in the Judeo-Christian tradition" as a way to unify the American nation, and justify his own role as its chief policymaker.

-In the speech, FDR attacked the bankers and promised a reform in an echo of the gospels: "The money changers have fled from their high seats in the temple of our civilization.
+In the speech, FDR criticized the bankers and promised a reform in an echo of the gospels: "The money changers have fled from their high seats in the temple of our civilization.
 We may now restore that temple to the ancient truths.
 The measure of the restoration lies in the extent to which we apply social values more noble than mere monetary profit."
 Houck and Nocasian, examining the flood of responses to the First Inaugural, and commenting on this passage, argue:

 The nation's overwhelmingly Judeo-Christian response to the address thus had both textual and extratextual warrants.
 For those inclined to see the Divine Hand of Providence at work, Roosevelt's miraculous escape [from assassination] in Miami was a sign—perhaps The Sign—that God had sent another Washington or Lincoln at the appointed hour. ...
 Many others could not resist the subject position that Roosevelt ... had cultivated throughout the address—that of savior.
 After all, it was Christ who had expelled the moneychangers from the Temple. ...
 [Many listeners saw] a composite sign that their new president had a godly mandate to lead.